RPorneso/longitudinal_variance_GWAS/README.md

 2. Run the scripts for power and bias analysis.
 3. To assess power and bias of our pipeline against TrajGWAS needs Julia.
 To install and run TrajGWAS, please refer to: https://github.com/OpenMendel/TrajGWAS.jl.

-OPTIONAL: To check how genetic interactions generate SNP variance effects, refer to Pilot.pdf.
+OPTIONAL: To check how genetic interactions generate SNP variance effects, refer to 0.dgm/interaction/Pilot.pdf.
 Codes are available in Pilot.Rmd.

 A few notes on the analytic pipeline: